dodokek/Hash-Table/README.md

 | Assembly Hash  | 1.11              | 1.11        |
 | AVX Search| 1.56              | 1.35          |
 | Size increace | 2.54              | 1.66          |

+As soon as we get the most out of our program, I will stop here.

 ## Conclusion